 What are disqualifying expenses?

-You may use your PPP loan on rent payments, utility payments, and interest on mortgages.
-However, the amount of your loan that is eligible for forgiveness will be reduced if these payments exceed 25% of your loan.
+In addition to covering payroll expenses, you may use your PPP loan on rent payments, utility payments, and interest on mortgages.
+However, the amount of your loan that is eligible for forgiveness will be reduced if these non-payroll expenses exceed 40% of your total loan amount.

 Additionally, the amount you are eligible to have forgiven will be reduced if:

-- The business does not maintain full-time employee headcount, or does not attempt to rehire by June 30, 2020 (you will not face a reduction in forgiveness, if you provide a written offer of rehire to an employee and that offer is declined)
+- Your business does not maintain full-time employee headcount, or does not attempt to rehire by December 31, 2020.
+Note, however, you will not face a reduction in forgiveness, if you provide a written offer of rehire to an employee and that offer is declined.

-What if I can’t meet loan forgiveness expense requirements?
+What if I can’t meet loan forgiveness requirements?

-Depending on your business, you may decide that it does not make sense for you to use 75% of your loan amount on payroll costs and maintain full headcount.
-For example, your payroll costs may be outweighed by rent or mortgage payments.
-Or perhaps it does not make sense for your business to re-hire employees by June 30.
-In those cases, some or all of your loan will not be forgiven.
-Instead, you will pay a fixed 1% interest rate on the unforgiven portion of your loan.
-Payment will still be deferred for the first 6 months, and the loan term will still be for 2 years.
+Depending on your business, you may decide that it does not make sense for you to use +60% of your loan amount on payroll costs or to maintain full headcount and compensation levels.
+For example, your business may have pressing rent or mortgage interest obligations that exceed 40% of your PPP loan amount.
+Or perhaps it does not make sense for your business to re-hire employees by December 31, 2020 because of new reduced capacity requirements.
+In those cases, some portion of your loan will not be forgiven.
+Instead, you will pay a fixed 1% interest rate on the unforgiven portion of your loan once your payment deferral period has expired and for the remainder of your loan term.

 How do I apply for PPP loan forgiveness?

-Businesses are eligible to apply for loan forgiveness beginning 8 weeks after the PPP loan was originated.
-Reach out to the lender who facilitated your PPP loan to begin the loan forgiveness process.
-They will process your request and notify you within 60 days of your request to let you know if your loan has been forgiven and the amount forgiven.
-After receiving the PPP funds, be sure to keep records of the forgivable expenses you are spending your PPP funds on and track the portion of the PPP funds you are spending on non-payroll costs within the 8-week period.
+After receiving your PPP funds, be sure to keep records of the forgivable expenses you are spending your PPP funds on and track the portion of the PPP funds you are spending on non-payroll costs within the covered forgiveness period.

 OnDeck is here to support small businesses – check out our COVID-19 Resource Hub for more helpful information for small businesses impacted by COVID-19.
-You can also learn more about other resources, including financial assistance, available from the SBA for small businesses here.
+You can also visit the SBA website for more information on coronavirus relief options for small businesses.